-Travelling here is not for the faint hearted because it’s remote, adventurous travel and whilst you don’t compromise on the essentials or comforts, you are certainly out of your comfort zone sometimes as the wilderness is truly wild.
+A Republic of Congo safari is not for the faint hearted because it’s remote, adventurous travel and whilst you don’t compromise on the essentials or comforts, you are certainly out of your comfort zone sometimes as the wilderness is truly wild.

-What is the Congo known for?
+What is a Republic of Congo safari known for?

 Whilst not known as a safari destination in the mainstream, it has perhaps the most valuable rainforest in the world and home to a beautiful wilderness area that’s abundant with wildlife and with that comes unique opportunities to explore.

-The Congo Adventure
+The Republic of Congo Safari Adventure

 Arriving into Brazzaville, the capital of The Congo you are immediately overwhelmed by vibrant streets lined with art, fabric stalls, flower markets, cafes and the smells of freshly baked baguettes.
 This is the ‘Little Paris of Africa’ and the French influence is most evident along these streets.
 A night here to start and end your adventure is worthwhile.